 Paracas is a beautiful small town located about 4 hours south of Lima.
-It is sunny all year round and has a good variety of activities to choose.
-It is home of the Reserva Nacional de Paracas (Paracas National Reserve).
+It was the first stop on my Peru Hop journey to Cusco and I had arranged to stay for a couple of days before moving along.
+Paracas is sunny all year round and has a good variety of activities to choose from.
+But what had me excited was that it is home to the Reserva Nacional de Paracas (Paracas National Reserve).
 Within the Reserve is one of the largest protected deserts in the Americas, as well as the Ballestas Islands, also known as "The Poor Man's Galapagos".

-Settlement on the Paracas Peninsula began around 900 BC by the Paracas people who were fisherman and farmers.
-Excavations at the Paracas Necropolis show that the Paracas people were skilled craftspeople who made fine pottery, shell & bone necklaces, obsidian knives, gold ornaments and vibrant woven textiles.
+Settlement on the Paracas Peninsula began around 900 BC by the Paracas people who were fishermen and farmers.
+Excavations at the Paracas Necropolis shows that the Paracas people were skilled craftspeople who made fine pottery, shell & bone necklaces, obsidian knives, gold ornaments and vibrant woven textiles.
 Many of these artifacts are well-preserved due to the dry climate and darkness of the underground burial chambers.

 In 1925, a team of archaeologists began to excavate the Paracas Cavernas, revealing a Wari communal burial site from 300 BC.
 At the site, the team found mummified remains and bundles of costumes, jewellery, and food.
 Nazca artifacts were also nearby.
 The National Reserve was created by the Peruvian government in 1975.